hakella10/mail-agent/README.md

    - ```python lms_agent.py```

 4) Launch a chat interface http://localhost:7860 via browser.
-*Please note that response could be slow and sometimes with miss hits.
-Miss hits can be enhanced with a bit of prompt engineeering*
+*Please note that response could be slow and sometimes encounter miss hits.
+Miss hits can be reduced with a bit of prompt engineeering*

    ![Interact with ChatUI](images/LMStudio-usage.png)